 And there is, in the fantasy players who benefit from all this drama.
 Brandin Cooks is the obvious choice, and his already strong rapport with Deshaun Watson will be tested even further in the coming weeks, making him a solid WR2 the rest of the way.
-But Coutee goes from zero to ... maybe not hero but someone who you should consider on your team.
+But Keke Coutee goes from zero to... maybe not hero, but someone who you should consider on your team.

-He showed smatterings of success in both 2018 and 2019 with Watson, and these next few weeks could end up being the same type of short-spurt production he has had in past seasons.
+He showed smatterings of success in both 2018 and 2019 with Watson, and these next few weeks could end up being the same type of short spurt of production he's seen in past seasons.

 T.Y.
 Hilton, Indianapolis Colts